Dog seizures are definitely one of the scariest things a pet parent may have to go through.

-FOOTNOTE: One of the readers, Steven Bruggeman on our Facebook page wrote this: “Not long ago my precious “SPIKE” almost passed away after multiple seizures Overnight . the Emergency Vet here in Sarasota advised me to put her down.
+FOOTNOTE: One of the readers, Steven Bruggeman on our Facebook page wrote this: “Not long ago my precious “SPIKE” almost passed away after multiple seizures overnight.
+The Emergency Vet here in Sarasota advised me to put her down.
 I got my Baby girl and came home.
 I posted the story on my fb page.
 A fantastic friend told me of a vet in Mobile Alabama had proven that feeding your dog with seizures a special brand and flavor of food and that would stop the dog from having a seizure.
-It is natural choice and it is fish and sweet potatoes formula I started my spike on that 3 weeks ago and then that time she has made a full recovery where she was almost lifeless at the emergency vet.”
+It is natural choice and it is fish and sweet potatoes formula.
+I started my spike on that 3 weeks ago and since that time she has made a full recovery where she was almost lifeless at the emergency vet.”

 I have no idea if this will work for all dog seizure cases but I thought I would add it as a possible remedy.
 It certainly wouldn’t hurt to try it.